rapid-steel/sprucebrush/README.md

 -  C - Color picker
 -  S - rectangular Selection

+### Keys to switch to a centain tool while pressing:
+- Alt - color picker
+- mouse middle button - hand

 ### Other:
+- Ctrl + W - fullview mode (hide side panels)
 - Ctrl + E - merge a current layer with underlying one
 - D - reset the main color to black and the background color to white

 ## Dependencies